Easy Beef Stew Recipes

 Ingredients

-1. In a Dutch oven or large pot, combine venison, onion soup mix, cream of mushroom soup, and water.
-Cook until the meat is tender, about 1 hour, stirring occasionally and adding water if needed.
+1. Braise the Venison: In a Dutch oven or heavy-bottomed pot, combine the cubed venison, dry onion soup mix, can of cream of mushroom soup, and 1/2 cup of water.
+Turn the heat to medium-low.

 FAQ